Configure per-user storage quotas#

 FileNotFoundError: [Errno 2] No such file or directory: '/export/$HUB_NAME'

+Now we can set quotas for each user and configure the path to monitor for storage quota enforcement.
 This can be done by updating basehub.jupyterhub-home-nfs.quotaEnforcer in the hub’s values file.
-For example, to set a quota of 10GB for all users on the staging hub, we would add the following to the hub’s values file:
+For example, to set a quota of 10GiB for all users on the staging hub, we would add the following to the hub’s values file:

 jupyterhub-home-nfs: